-The Team consisted of Steve Doty and Jamie Kita from Michigan and Denya Jacobs RN and Niki Marancik, RN from Montana.
-We arrived in Kosovo on Sunday, February 16th, 2014, and began with a tour of a hospital in Pristina on Monday.
-Two days of classroom training was provided and one day to visit the homes of people suffering with paralysis.
+The Team consisted of Steve Doty and Jamie Kita from Michigan along with Denya Jacobs (RN) and Niki Marancik (RN) from Montana.
+We arrived in Kosovo on a Sunday and began with a tour of a hospital in Pristina on Monday.
+The mission included two days of classroom training followed by one additional day visiting the homes of people suffering with paralysis.

-Fjolla Duraku, who we have known for many years, was our interpreter and coordinator
+Fjolla Duraku, whom we have known for many years, was our interpreter and coordinator.

 Comments from Niki:

-I have been aware of the kind work that DCHA does for many years, but to be part of a Team as a nurse, opened my eyes to the scope of difference DCHA is making in so many lives.
-We met many survivors of spinal cord injury, and observed that their caregivers and nurses are very passionate about their work.
-We were able to share with them vital information on preventing and treating pressure ulcers, which is a very serious medical condition and potentially life threatening.
-We worked alongside Albanian nurses and caregivers that want to continue up-grade their knowledge and skills in managing this problem, and to provide better quality of life for those afflicted.
+I have been aware of the kind work that DCHA does for many years, but to be part of a Team as a nurse opened my eyes to the scope of difference DCHA is making in so many lives.
+We met many survivors of spinal cord injury and observed that their caregivers and nurses are very passionate about their work.
+We were able to share with them vital information on preventing and treating pressure ulcers, which is a very serious medical condition and potentially life-threatening.
+We worked alongside Albanian nurses and caregivers that want to continue to up-grade their knowledge and skills in managing this problem and to provide better quality of life for those afflicted.

 One day stands out in my mind.
 We visited a woman who was a soldier and received a gunshot wound to her spine during the war.
 She is having difficulty with pressure sores and said, “Everyone has forgotten me, my government, the doctors, and you have come all this way to see me in my home, to help me?”
 After working with Steve, I would have to answer yes, that is exactly the mission of DCHA.